Content Marketing Mistakes You Shouldn’t Be Making

 Whenever we publish content, it’s important to always have a goal in mind.
 You have to determine whether the goal of your content is to sell, generate leads, inform, or engage with your audience.

-The brand that gets relegated to the background is sure to lose out on customers, even if their product is superior to that of their competitor.
-Paid amplification helps your content reach your intended audience and they almost always produce quality leads.
+The brand that gets relegated to the background will surely lose customers, even if its product is superior to that of its competitor.
+Paid amplification helps your content reach your intended audience, and it almost always produces quality leads.
 Consider the fact that even industry giants make use of paid content amplification.

 This means that you should do so as well if you want to stay relevant in your chosen industry.